intentframe/intentframe/README.md

 ## 📐 Architecture at a Glance

-The agent thinks, plans, and acts on its own.
-The pipeline judges each action at the boundary where it would touch your world.
+The agent thinks and plans on its own.
+The pipeline judges each proposed action at the boundary where it would touch your world.

 ```mermaid
 flowchart TD